aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     ```

-Powertools provides an `ApiGatewayResolver` class, which helps you understand the structure, no need to look it up.
+Powertools provides an `ApiGatewayResolver` class, which helps understand the structure, no need to look it up.
 We can also directly use the parameters passed in the request now, because we have added the route annotation as the decorator for our methods.
 For SAM to build our package correctly, we have specified lambda powertools package in our `requirement.txt` file.

 !!! tip
     If you'd like to learn how python decorators work under the hood, you can follow [Real Python](https://realpython.com/primer-on-python-decorators/)'s article.
 ## Structured Logging
-In the next step, you have been given the task of proposing production quality logging capabilities to your lambda code.
+In the next step, you decided to propose production quality logging capabilities to your lambda code.
 We want our log event to be in a JSON format.
-Also, You decided to follow [structured logging approach](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html).
+Also, You follow [structured logging approach](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html).
 In a result, we expect easy to search, consistent logs containing enough context and data to analyse the status of our system.
 We can take advantage of CloudWatch Logs and Cloudwatch Insight for this purpose.

 The first option could be to use a python logger in combination with the `pythonjsonlogger` library for simple structured logging.